What Is SelenoExcell?

 “Selenium may produce anticarcinogenic effects in the body.
 Some scientific evidence suggests that consumption of selenium may produce anticarcinogenic effects in the body.
 However, FDA has determined that this evidence is limited and not conclusive.”

-Other selenium products, of all forms, can use this statement but they also use our clinical trials to support their products.
+Other selenium or dietary supplement products, of all forms, can use this statement but they also use our clinical trials to support their products.

 This is why we recommend going right to the source, SelenoExcell.